ansible-community/ansible-bender/README.md

 * Caching mechanism:
   * Every task result is cached as a container image layer.
   * You can turn this off with `--no-cache`.
-  * You can disable caching from a certain point by adding a tag `dont-cache` to a task.
+  * You can disable caching from a certain point by adding a tag `no-cache` to a task.
 * You can stop creating new image layers by adding tag `stop-layering` to a task.